dpmerrell/dpmerrell.github.io/_posts/2022-06-12-adventures-in-stem.markdown

 Before I begin, a quick sketch of my own path through STEM.

 In college I started in mechanical engineering, but switched to physics after 1.5 years.
-Then, after another 1.5 years I switched to mathematics!
+Then, after another 1.5 years I switched to mathematics.
 Despite all this switching around, I managed to get my BS in mathematics after a total of 4.5 years of college.

 A couple years later, I went to grad school for computer science.